lazzarocicco/shotcanvas/README.md

 shotcanvas
 ==========

 Puredata plugin.
-This plugin is designed to use a PNG image as background of a pd patch.
-You can also create a PNG snapshot of your patch.
+Create a PNG snapshot of your patch.
 Programming language: Tcl/Tk.

 Dependency: Img (a Tk extension library)